; Date: Mon Mar 15 2021

 Setup - Docker instances in a virtual machine emulator pretending to be a remote server

-It would take too long to show you how to set up Docker on an AWS EC2 instance.
-It's much simpler to just use a local virtual machine in Multipass.
-Multipass is an excellent virtual machine emulator that lets you quickly setup light weight Ubuntu instances.
-There are other choices for launching a Linux instance on your laptop, after having used several of them I'm very impressed by Multipass.
+It would take too long to show you how to set up Docker on a VPS rented from a hosting provider, such as an AWS EC2 instance.
+Instead, it's much simpler to just use a local virtual machine in Multipass.
+Multipass is an excellent virtual machine emulator that lets you quickly setup light-weight Ubuntu instances.
+It will let us quickly set up what is effectively a virtual server, on our laptop, that will let us experiment with Docker SSH Context's without incurring any cost from a hosting provider.

 In an earlier post I showed how to set up a Docker Swarm on your laptop using Multipass: Creating a Docker Swarm using Multipass and Ubuntu 20.04 on your laptop